mdsumner/gdal/doc/source/drivers/raster/vrt.rst

 The effect of the ``a_ullr`` option (added in GDAL 3.7) is to assign (override) the georeferenced bounds of the source in the same way as (:ref:`gdal_translate`).
 The value consists of four numeric values separated by commas, in the order 'xmin,ymax,xmax,ymin' (upper left x,y, lower right x,y).

+The effect of the ``subds`` option (added in GDAL 3.7) is to choose a particular subdataset by name of the underlying variable from a source containing multiple subdatasets.
+This is equivalent to the driver-explicit syntax for subdatasets such as `NETCDF:/data/source/name.nc:varname`, with only 'varname' required to be specified.

 The options may be chained together separated by '&'.
 (Beware the need for quoting to protect the ampersand).